lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Pass AD_1 to the security application.

 If any verification step fails, the Initiator MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
-If V does not support the selected cipher suite, then SUITES_R MUST include one or more supported cipher suites.
+If the Responder does not support the selected cipher suite, then SUITES_R MUST include one or more supported cipher suites.
 If the Responder does not support the selected cipher suite, but supports another cipher suite in SUITES_I, then SUITES_R MUST include the first supported cipher suite in SUITES_I.

 ## EDHOC Message 2